The fate of planetesimals formed at planetary gap edges: Planet-planetesimal collisions

 \section{Planet-planetesimal collisions}

 In the Solar System simulations, about 1-2\% of all planetesimals suffer a collision with a planet.
 The majority of these collisions are between Jupiter and planetesimals formed at Jupiter's gap edge.
 Only about 20\% of the collisions are between a planet and a planetesimal not formed at that planet's gap edge.
 Following the assumption made in Section \ref{subsec: abl SS}, and assuming that the collisions occur before any mass loss has taken place, the total planetesimal mass colliding with Jupiter is about half an Earth mass.
-This is most likely too little mass to be of any importance for the composition of Jupiter's atmosphere (e.g. \citealt{ShibataIkoma2019}).
+Depending on how high up in the atmosphere this material is deposited, this could be relevant for the composition of Jupiter's atmosphere (e.g. \citealt{ShibataIkoma2019}).

 Collisions between planets and planetesimals occur much more frequently in the HL Tau system, where about 15-20\% of all planetesimals suffer such a collision.
 Due to the larger separation between the planetary orbits, close to all collisions are between a planet and a planetesimal formed at that planet's gap edge.
 If a large fraction of the colliding planetesimal mass is accreted high up in the planet's atmospheres, this would certainly be relevant for the atmosphere's compositions.